-autojump is a self-learning directory changer for navigating your filesystem.
-It works by maintaining a database of the directories you use the most from the command line.
+autojump is a self-learning directory changer for navigating the filesystem.
+It works by maintaining a database of the directories you use the most often from the command line.
 As soon as it’s installed it’ll start saving you time.
-Making easy to switch to the directories that are most important to you.
+Making it easy to switch to the directories that are the most important to you.

 j is a convenience wrapper function around

 autojump.
 Any option that can be used with

 After you’ve installed autojump the above will quickly teach autojump about the

 j log is a shortcut to the most visited directory named

 jc is another function that will jump to the best matching child folder.

 cd /var jc l